When Is the Best Time

 Seasons and Weather

 It's getting warmer but also crowded again.
 Day temps are pleasant between 16°-20°C. It's cooler in the morning and evening.
 Expect a packed place from around 10 am onwards, even worse when the tour buses arrive around 12.
-However, it won't change anything of this spectacular view to the limestone pillars.
-The water temp though is cold around 15°C. During spring break most of the accommodations are fully booked.
+However, it won't change anything about this spectacular view of the limestone pillars.
+The water temp, though, is cold, around 15°C. During spring break, most of the accommodations are fully booked.

 Best conditions with usually dry and clear weather.
 Temps can climb up to almost 30°C, but usually, they stay around 22°C. It's the peak season, and the rates are at their highest (book well in advance for a nearby hotel).
 12 Apostles are overrun with visitors during the day.
 However, come early or late in the day and enjoy the special atmosphere.
 Even though it is summer, it's not that hot because of the breeze from the sea.
 Water temps are 18°C maximum.
 That's still pretty cold.

-The best months if you'd like to enjoy a quieter visit.
+These are the best months if you'd like to enjoy a quieter visit.
 However, it can still be busy at weekends.
 Excellent months for taking photos from the large viewing platform without hundreds of others pushing each other shoulder to shoulder.
-The downside is the weather: While definitely not freezing, it's cooler, and the most rainfall occurs in winter.
-The advantage you may get fantastic shots with towering clouds in the back.
+The downside is the weather: While definitely not freezing, it's cooler, and most rainfall occurs in winter.
+The advantage is that you may get fantastic shots with towering clouds in the back.

 Time of Day and Tips for Photographer

-During summer and in the shoulder seasons the place is usually utterly crowded during the day.
-In summer, we arrived after midday and got the feeling there were at least a thousand people from many different countries.
+During summer and in the shoulder seasons, the place is usually utterly crowded during the day.
+In summer, we arrived after midday and felt there were at least a thousand people from many different countries.
 It was a little difficult to enjoy the scenery with many people next to us, taking pictures or being asked to take photos of them.
 Usually, I appreciate taking pics for others, but even while we ate our sandwich, I got asked.